Taming-the-BEAST/Introduction-to-BEAST2/README.md

 >

 Since all of the sequences in this dataset are from the mitochondrial genome (which is not believed to undergo recombination in birds and mammals) they all share the same ancestry.
-By default BEAST2 would recover a separate, independent time-tree for each partition, so we need to make sure that it uses all data to recover only a single shared tree.
+By default, BEAST2 would recover a separate, independent time-tree for each partition, so we need to make sure that it uses all data to recover only a single shared tree.
 For the sake of simplicity, we will also assume that the partitions have the same evolutionary branch-rate distribution, and hence share the clock model as well.

 To make sure that the partitions share the same evolutionary history we need to link the **clock model** and the **tree** in BEAUti.